haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

         end,
     }

-We switch to respons state in case fo successful parsing.
+We switch to response state in case fo successful parsing.

 Managing command/response comunication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~